mnijhum/privacy-policy-analyze-using-llm-backend/README.md

    pip install -r requirements.txt
    ```

-   If you don't have a `requirements.txt` file, you can install Flask directly:
+   If the `requirements.txt` file does not work and you see a missing module error, you can install **Flask** directly:

    ```bash
    pip install Flask